AnandChowdhary/writing/bme.md

 	- Metal has to be noble (chemically inert) and external voltage should be low, to prevent electron exchange
 2. Electron transfer, redox
   - Basic metals react with ions in solution, electron transfer takes place
-  - At electrode, a(half cell) potential *wrt* standard potential is generated
+  - A (half cell) potential *wrt* standard potential is generated, calculated with Nernst's Equation

 There should be a second electrode to close the system with a stable and constant potential, i.e., reference electrode.